simonpacis/hyperstatic/README.md

 }
 ```

+The sky's the limit, use all of php with hyperStatic.

 ### Multi-JSON
 If you want to generate multiple versions of your site with a different .json-file for each (for e.g.
 multiple languages), simply create multiple .json-files and populate them.